 Japan is full of fascinating things to see and do, many of them completely unique to this complex and beautiful country.
-We love exploring the vibrancy of Tokyo, seeing ancient tradition still in place in Kyoto and discovering breathtaking natural landscapes worthy of paintings and poems.
+We love exploring the vibrancy of Tokyo, seeing ancient tradition still in place in Kyoto, the food of Osaka and discovering breathtaking natural landscapes worthy of paintings and poems.

 The shining façade of Toyama Glass Art Museum looks like a cluster of light rays, or slivers of ice, or a fragmented mirror – it depends on the light that day and the angle you see it from.
 Designed by world-famous architect Kuma Kengo, the materials of the building (glass, aluminium and rock) are all associated with Toyama and it was important for the building to have a connection with its home city.